 What Should I Do If I’m Feeling The Heat From The Housing Market Crash?

+should i sell my house before the market crashes?
 If you’re feeling the heat from the housing market crash, there are a few things you can do to protect yourself.
 First, make sure you have enough money saved up in case the markets take a downturn.
 Second, be prepared to sell your home sooner rather than later if the market crashes.
 If you’re able to do both of these things, it will likely help you avoid any major financial setbacks.

 What’s Next For Real Estate?